 Firestone Art Strategy combines the Theory of Art with the Art of Entertaining to curate and produce immersive, lifestyle, and collector-targeted experiences for luxury brands, brokers, and artists.

 Art Strategy |ärt ˈstratəjē| Noun

-1. The tactical approach to integrating visual arts with a brand through either curation* or collaboration; 2.
-Not necessarily involving artworks, it is the use of an art curator’s perspective in order to strategically showcase products outside of retail space, and into an experiential, lifestyle event.
-Accordingly, goods are appreciated as unique creations rather than products, and targeted clients can engage with them through various areas of high-culture (e.g. fashion, architecture, etc), from which new client acquisition can also ensue.
+1. The tactical approach to integrating visual arts with a brand or property through either curation* in a space or collaboration in a product or campaign; 2.
+Not necessarily involving artworks, it is the use of a curator’s philosophical and intellectual perspective of treating both space and objects relative to one another, i.e. for an exhibition, and applying those techniques to brands and commercial spaces.
 ORIGIN: New English from 21st century Firestonian theory, with early 19th century influence from French stratégie, from Greek stratēgia ‘generalship,’ from stratēgos and Middle English: via Old French from Latin ars, art-.

 *Curation |kyəˈrāSHən| Noun 1.
 The strategic narration of objects, usually art, across a physical space, designed based on how the curator wants the public to engage with and appreciate those creations through the exhibition experience; 2.
 A new, Firestonian methodology of VIP client experience strategy wherein: Curation = Event Production + Experiential Marketing.
 ORIGIN: Middle English: from medieval Latin curatus, from Latin cura ‘care.’